If you just installed Joomla

 for Allow User Registration

-(found in root/error_log) will contain front and backend errors about areas of your site.
+Your Joomla error_log (found in root/error_log) will contain front and backend errors about areas of your site.
 Most of the log may be informational; however it’s good to know what’s going in your site to help you understand why something else isn’t working.
-This log will also contain PHP errors
+This log will also contain PHP errors you receive.

 We hope this guide provides useful information for your future Joomla installations – so we can all make our Joomla sites happy secured!